klin059/Auckland_traffic_analysis/README.md

 We use both [traffic count data](https://data-atgis.opendata.arcgis.com/datasets/average-daily-traffic-counts) and [traffic management level](https://data-atgis.opendata.arcgis.com/datasets/traffic-management-levels) data to build the predictive model.
 We focus on traffic count data after 2010 since the sampling pattern obtained before 2010 is very different from those after 2010 (as observed in the exploratory analysis).
 We add in date parts (i.e. year, month, week of the year, time elapsed etc) to the dataset and use random forest as the predictive model motivated by the ease of model interpretability.

-We apply back-testing validation to see how well the predictive model works for forecasting.
-Using expanding-window back-testing with data after 2017 as the test set and with time steps of 2 months leads to a validation R-squared score of 86.86%.
-The validation score varies from 75% to 94%.
-One reason for the variations of the validation scores could be the change of road infrastructures.
-There were 3318 [infrastructure projects](https://data-atgis.opendata.arcgis.com/datasets/at-infrastructure-projects) in Auckland between 2017 and 2019.
-Adding data of the infrastructure projects could potentially improve the back-testing score.
-Unfortunately, the coordinate details are not available in tabular form so the data is not used.

-For the analysis of traffic change over time, we do not need to back-test a model since we are interested in the historical change of traffic volume, not the future change of traffic volume.
 By fitting the model with a shuffled train-validation split, we obtain the following scores:

 - training rmse: 906.39
 - test rmse: 2362.21